-Mum’s gone 2 Aus provides all the essential support, advice and information you need for your family relocation to Australia.
+Mum’s gone 2 Aus provides essential support, advice and information for your family relocation to Australia.
 Aimed at mums (and dads) moving to or visiting Australia, we provide practical advice, share unique insights and experiences, and guide you through some of the most challenging times of your move.

 We know how stressful it is to move to the other side of the world without work; we’ve had sleepless nights choosing childcare facilities and schools.
 We share our experiences and are honest about what we got right, wrong or would do differently.

 In our articles Mum comments on the quicks of life down under and shares Australian immigration and education news.
 We talk about the topics affecting you whilst you transition to your new life in Australia, whichever state, territory, city or suburb you have moved to.

 Our articles cover the planning stage of your relocation; shipping personal belongs and preparing your relocation budget, and analyse the best suburbs for families moving to Australia.
 We share shopping tips and family activity recommendations; and never forget the emotional impact of your relocation, as well as the practical tasks involved.